hopsoft/turbo_boost-commands/README.md

 This state is signed, ensuring data integrity and security.

 The client includes this signed state along with its own optimistic changes whenever a Command is invoked.
-The server can then compute the difference between the client-side state and the signed state, allowing you to accept or reject the client's optimistic changes.
+The server can then compute the difference between the client state and the server state, allowing you to accept or reject the client's optimistic changes.

 This ensures the server remains the single source of truth.

-Server state can be accessed within your Commands like so.
+Server state can be accessed within Commands like so.

 ```ruby
 state[:key] = "value"